gembarrett/soap/README.md

 ## Run your own SOAP

 You can run SOAP on any web server that can fallback to index.html on 404 not found.
-SOAP is a single-page Javascript application, and needs this fallback to support navigation with the History API.
+SOAP is a single-page JavaScript application, and needs this fallback to support navigation with the History API.

 To minimize the surface area for attack we recommend hosting your own SOAP instance on a fully-managed static hosting service.
 If you want to host SOAP on your own hardware/OS we recommend following all reasonable precautions in securing a public web server, including modern TLS profiles.
 Services such as Amazon S3 or GitHub Pages are options for self-hosting.

 ## FOLDER STRUCTURE

-* **index.html**: sits at the root and is the place where all the Javascript is injected
+* **index.html**: sits at the root and is the place where all the JavaScript is injected
 * **content**: holds all the text content for the site in JSON format
-* **assets**: contains CSS files, images, report PDFs and Javascript files
+* **assets**: contains CSS files, images, report PDFs and JavaScript files
 * **assets/js**: holds several files containing various feature-specific functions
 * **assets/js/views**: files here direct the controller files to pull the data into the templates and serve it up for display.
 For example, views/questionsView.js calls on controllers/questionPage.js to get all the question data and plug it into templates/questionsTemplate.js
 * **assets/js/controllers**: these files are instructed by their counterparts in the views folder to get all the data needed for that section and parcel it up ready for the corresponding template